 Your side effects may last for several weeks after your treatment has finished.
 Tiredness can last for some months afterwards.
 There is detailed information about coping with side effects in this section.

 External radiotherapy can have side effects that last for longer than a few weeks.
-For most men, these symptoms settle down gradually, but for some they are permanent.
-Possible permanent side effects are
+For most men, these symptoms settle down gradually but for some they are permanent.
+Unfortunately, your doctor cannot tell before you are treated whether you are likely to have permanent side effects.

 - Bowel problems

 - Problems getting an erection (impotence)

 - Problems passing urine